nhathadt11/blog/content/posts/why-do-distant-galaxies-look-red/index.md

 ## In case of light

-f’ = square root of((V - v) / (V + v)) x f where V is the speed of light, v is the relative speed between the object producing light and receiving light.
+f’ = square root of((V - v) / (V + v)) x f where V is the speed of light and v is the relative speed between the object producing light and receiving light.

-{{< figure src="posts/why-do-distant-galaxies-look-red/images/image-2.png" title="Frequency affects sound and color" >}}
+{{< figure src="posts/why-do-distant-galaxies-look-red/images/image-2.png" title="How frequency is related to sound and color" >}}

 ## Yes, the Universe is expanding